CMHAAorg/cmhaa-website/site/content/about.md

       initiatives.
   - type: friends_cmhaa
     friends_cmhaa_title: Expert advisors
     friends_cmhaa_description: We are guided by a group of mental health experts from across Australia.
+These people are recognised for their contribution to the alliance at an individual level rather than through their affiliation with any one organisation.
     friend:
       - friend_text: Ben Bars, weareunity
       - friend_text: Michelle Baxter, SafeWork Australia